 In 2002, Ronald Simon and his children formed a family foundation and established the Simon Scholars Program.
 A child of immigrants, Ron had achieved the American dream through his hard work in building a successful manufacturing company.
 Wanting to give back to the community, the Simon family decided their mission was to assist students with difficult life and economic circumstances.

 As the Simon Scholars Program evolved, Ron’s daughter, Dr. Kathy Simon Abels, realized that financial aid alone was not sufficient to address the challenges faced by the Scholars.
 In 2005, Dr. Abels, using her background as a Clinical Psychologist, began conceptualizing and implementing a new approach for the Simon Scholars Program.

 The Foundation moved to a cohort model in order to provide built-in communities and a sense of extended family amongst the Scholars.
-In addition, the Simon Scholars Program built an intensive “whole-person” development program in order to prepare the Scholars academically, socially, and emotionally to succeed in college and beyond.
+In addition, the Simon Scholars Program built an intensive college access and leadership development program in order to prepare the Scholars academically, socially, and emotionally to succeed in college and beyond.

 At this time, the Foundation selects more than 120 new Simon Scholars each academic year.
-Currently, over 250 Scholars participate in the High School Program, and over 350 in the College Program.
+Currently, 230 Scholars participate in the High School Program, and over 450 in the College Program.
 Simon Scholars attend prestigious colleges throughout the country.
-To date, the Foundation has provided over $25 million in financial aid to our Scholars.
+To date, the Foundation has provided over $45 million in financial aid to our Scholars.

 Dr. Kathy Simon Abels, Ph.D.